-Ms. Azizi has been practicing law for nearly two decades, starting first in civil litigation and now focusing exclusively on family law.
+Ms. Azizi has been practicing law for nearly two decades, her areas of focus are Civil Litigation, Mediation, and she s a Collaborative Professional.
 Azizi was born in Iran to an Iranian mother and a Russian migrant father, and she remained in the country for the first 18 years of her life.
 She and her family fled to Europe and eventually to the United States because of religious persecution under the Iranian government.

 “I am now an American citizen, and I love the freedom here,” Azizi said in the interview.
 “I try to give back to the community as a way of thanksgiving for all the blessings I have received throughout my life, especially in this country.”